The dark side of the moon: are smartphone photos real or fake?-breakinglatest.news-Breaking Latest News

 Computational photography

 Google’s pledge was ambitious: “You’ll never use flash again.”
 And in fact today it is used very few times, and always for the same reason: it is the smartphone’s artificial intelligence that collects as many details as possible from various images and combines them together to have good quality photos and videos even in the dark.
 This is because the photographic sector of a smartphone is more than the sum of sensors and software, which are conceived and designed together to obtain otherwise impossible results starting from the individual components.
 It’s computational photography, where the data coming from the sensors are processed thanks to artificial intelligence: you don’t get to equal a 3,000 or 4,000 euro professional camera, but it becomes increasingly difficult to justify a device dedicated exclusively to photography, when with the smartphone you can get high-quality results.
-Under the premise that a fancy phone or the most expensive of cameras won’t turn an amateur into Helmut Newton, AI can still do a lot.
 On the iPhone, for example, there’s a technology called Deep Fusion to make a portrait taken against the light acceptable, lighting the foreground so that you don’t just have a shadow but a face.
 Of course, one must ask oneself: what if one wanted a shadow instead?